Johnson & Johnson (NYSE:JNJ) Shares Sold by Fundsmith LLP

 Fundsmith LLP reduced its holdings in Johnson & Johnson (NYSE:JNJ) by 0.3% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 6,392,509 shares of the company’s stock after selling 19,101 shares during the period.
 Johnson & Johnson comprises 3.3% of Fundsmith LLP’s holdings, making the stock its 17th largest position.
 Fundsmith LLP owned about 0.24% of Johnson & Johnson worth $1,006,053,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also modified their holdings of the business.
-Bank of New York Mellon Corp grew its holdings in Johnson & Johnson by 5.4% in the fourth quarter.
-Bank of New York Mellon Corp now owns 31,958,260 shares of the company’s stock valued at $5,029,590,000 after purchasing an additional 1,628,229 shares during the period.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Bank of New York Mellon Corp boosted its stake in shares of Johnson & Johnson by 5.4% in the fourth quarter.
+Bank of New York Mellon Corp now owns 31,958,260 shares of the company’s stock worth $5,029,590,000 after acquiring an additional 1,628,229 shares during the last quarter.
 Morgan Stanley boosted its stake in shares of Johnson & Johnson by 4.3% in the third quarter.
 Morgan Stanley now owns 22,472,765 shares of the company’s stock worth $3,345,745,000 after acquiring an additional 933,976 shares during the last quarter.
 California Public Employees Retirement System boosted its stake in shares of Johnson & Johnson by 9.7% in the fourth quarter.
 California Public Employees Retirement System now owns 11,649,355 shares of the company’s stock worth $1,833,375,000 after acquiring an additional 1,032,575 shares during the last quarter.
 Nordea Investment Management AB boosted its stake in shares of Johnson & Johnson by 3.1% in the fourth quarter.
 Nordea Investment Management AB now owns 8,877,063 shares of the company’s stock worth $1,397,072,000 after acquiring an additional 267,138 shares during the last quarter.
-Finally, Flossbach Von Storch AG raised its holdings in shares of Johnson & Johnson by 6.6% during the 4th quarter.
-Flossbach Von Storch AG now owns 8,769,013 shares of the company’s stock worth $1,380,067,000 after acquiring an additional 543,541 shares during the period.
+Finally, Flossbach Von Storch AG boosted its stake in shares of Johnson & Johnson by 6.6% in the fourth quarter.
+Flossbach Von Storch AG now owns 8,769,013 shares of the company’s stock worth $1,380,067,000 after acquiring an additional 543,541 shares during the last quarter.
 67.25% of the stock is currently owned by institutional investors.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, March 9th.
-Investors of record on Tuesday, February 23rd were paid a $1.01 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 9th.
+Investors of record on Tuesday, February 23rd were issued a dividend of $1.01 per share.
 The ex-dividend date of this dividend was Monday, February 22nd.
-This represents a $4.04 dividend on an annualized basis and a yield of 2.52%.
-Johnson & Johnson’s dividend payout ratio is currently 46.54%.
+This represents a $4.04 annualized dividend and a dividend yield of 2.52%.
+Johnson & Johnson’s payout ratio is 46.54%.

-Several research firms recently issued reports on JNJ.
-Cantor Fitzgerald raised their price objective on shares of Johnson & Johnson from $180.00 to $200.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 26th.
-Credit Suisse Group raised their price objective on shares of Johnson & Johnson from $168.00 to $193.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
-Raymond James raised their price objective on shares of Johnson & Johnson from $158.00 to $183.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
-Cowen lifted their price target on shares of Johnson & Johnson from $170.00 to $195.00 and gave the company an “outperform” rating in a research report on Wednesday, January 27th.
-Finally, JPMorgan Chase & Co. lifted their price target on shares of Johnson & Johnson from $157.00 to $175.00 and gave the company a “neutral” rating in a research report on Wednesday, January 27th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and twelve have given a buy rating to the company.
-The company currently has an average rating of “Buy” and an average price target of $177.13.
+A number of analysts have recently issued reports on the company.
+Wells Fargo & Company lifted their price target on Johnson & Johnson from $175.00 to $190.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 27th.
+JPMorgan Chase & Co. boosted their price target on shares of Johnson & Johnson from $157.00 to $175.00 and gave the company a “neutral” rating in a research report on Wednesday, January 27th.
+Morgan Stanley raised their price objective on shares of Johnson & Johnson from $178.00 to $187.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 27th.
+Cowen raised their price objective on shares of Johnson & Johnson from $170.00 to $195.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
+Finally, Raymond James lifted their price target on shares of Johnson & Johnson from $158.00 to $183.00 and gave the company an “outperform” rating in a research report on Wednesday, January 27th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and twelve have assigned a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $177.13.

 Johnson & Johnson researches and develops, manufactures, and sells a range of products in the health care field worldwide.
 It operates through three segments: Consumer Health, Pharmaceutical, and Medical Devices.
 The Consumer Health segment offers baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR.